sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

    \mbox{SS}_{b} &=& \sum_{k=1}^G \sum_{i=1}^{N_k} \left( \bar{Y}_k - \bar{Y} \right)^2 \\
                  &=& \sum_{k=1}^G N_k \left( \bar{Y}_k - \bar{Y} \right)^2\end{aligned}

-It’s not too difficult to show that the total variation among people in the experiment |SS_t| is actually the sum of the differences between the groups |SS_b| and the variation inside the groups |SS_w|.
+It is not too difficult to show that the total variation among people in the experiment |SS_t| is actually the sum of the differences between the groups |SS_b| and the variation inside the groups |SS_w|.
 That is,